Importance sampling correction versus standard averages of reversible MCMCs in terms of the asymptotic variance: Notation and definitions

 Let $\mu$ be a probability on $\mathbf{X}$.
 A Markov chain $K$ on $\mathbf{X}$ is $\mu$-\emph{invariant} if $\mu K=\mu$.
 If also $\inner{f}{Kf}_\mu\ge 0$ for all $f\in L^2(\mu)$, then $K$ is \emph{positive}.
 If $\mu( \ud x) K_x (\ud x') = \mu(\ud x') K_{x'}( \ud x)$, then $K$ is said to satisfy \emph{detailed balance} with respect to $\mu$, or briefly, $K$ is $\mu$-\emph{reversible}.
 This implies that $K$ is $\mu$-invariant, and that the \emph{Dirichlet form} $\cE_K(f)$ for $f\in L^2(\mu)$ satisfies

-\begin{definition}[Harris ergodic] A Markov chain $K$ is $\mu$-\emph{Harris ergodic} if $K$ is $\mu$-invariant, $\psi$-irreducible, and Harris recurrent. \end{definition} See \cite{meyn-tweedie} for details.
-Most MCMC schemes are Harris ergodic, although a careless implementation can lead to a non-Harris chain \citep[cf.][]{roberts-rosenthal-harris}. \begin{definition}[Asymptotic variance] Let $(X_k)$ be a $\mu$-Harris ergodic Markov chain with transition $K$.
-For $f\in L^2(\mu)$ the \emph{asymptotic variance} of $f$ with respect to $K$ is defined, whenever the limit exists in $[0,\infty]$, as
+We say Markov chain $K$ is $\mu$-\emph{Harris ergodic} if $K$ is $\mu$-invariant, $\psi$-irreducible, and Harris recurrent.
+See \cite{meyn-tweedie} for the definition of $\psi$-irreducibility and Harris recurrence, and further details.
+Most MCMC schemes are Harris ergodic, although a careless implementation can lead to a non-Harris chain \citep[see][]{roberts-rosenthal-harris}.